-A final, albeit somewhat more controversial route we could take towards greater global justice within the parameters of existing institutions, would be to make national borders more porous to migrants.
+A final, albeit somewhat more controversial route we could take towards greater global justice within the parameters of existing institutions would be to make national borders more porous to migrants.
 As has often been pointed out, in a world of substantial inequalities the relative difficulty of moving from the poorest countries of the world to the wealthiest helps to perpetuate those inequalities.
-Equality of opportunity, for instance, is thwarted when individuals seeking to improve their prospects by moving to find better work abroad are prevented from doing so by restrictive immigration policies operated by most Western states (see e.g. Carens 1987, Shachar 2009).
+Equality of opportunity, for instance, is thwarted when individuals seeking to improve their prospects by moving to find better work abroad are prevented from doing so by restrictive immigration policies operated by most Western states (see, e.g., Carens 1987, Shachar 2009).
 Most of the suggested reforms discussed in this section refer to reforming institutions construed narrowly – that is, they apply to formal organizations such as the WTO or IMF.
-But, construing institutions more broadly, we could identify the institution of the nation-state – or, more precisely, a global regime of many separate nation-states – as an institution which itself has hugely significant distributive effects.
+But, construing institutions more broadly, we could identify the institution of the nation state – or, more precisely, a global regime of many separate nation states – as an institution which itself has hugely significant distributive effects.
 As such the question of how we might reform that institution to make those distributive effects more palatable is a plausible one.

 Notably, many of the reforms suggested in the next section suggest that we ought to establish international organizations capable of taxing, for instance, the natural resource wealth of different countries.
 By moving some of the resources of the wealthy in the direction of the poor we could make a regime of relatively closed borders less likely to give rise to massively unequal opportunities.
 But perhaps we could bring a world of equal opportunities somewhat closer simply by allowing larger numbers of citizens of poorer countries to enter richer states.
 In so doing we would spread the benefits typically enjoyed by their own inhabitants – high wages, often generous health and welfare provision, free and effective education – to a larger number of people.

 There is controversy, however, over whether making borders more porous would be a sensible step to take towards a more just world.
-One reason for this controversy is that some theorists believe that nation-states have good moral reasons for maintaining relatively closed borders.
-Perhaps maintaining relatively closed borders is necessary to defend freedom of association, or to preserve national public cultures (see e.g. Altman and Wellman 2009; or Miller 2005 respectively).
+One reason for this controversy is that some theorists believe that nation states have good moral reasons for maintaining relatively closed borders.
+Perhaps maintaining relatively closed borders is necessary to defend freedom of association, or to preserve national public cultures (see, e.g., Altman & Wellman 2009 and D. Miller 2005b respectively).
 Another reason for scepticism is that it is far from clear that opening borders to more immigrants would be the most effective means for richer states to tackle global injustice.
 Such a measure would, perhaps, help just a portion of the poor of the world, and perhaps help the very poorest very little.
-Accordingly it has often been argued that states should be able to maintain relatively closed borders provided they redistribute an appropriate quantity of resources abroad (see e.g. Kymlicka 2001, Tan 2004, Miller 2005).
+Accordingly it has often been argued that states should be able to maintain relatively closed borders provided they redistribute an appropriate quantity of resources abroad (see, e.g., Kymlicka 2001, Tan 2004, D. Miller 2005b).